I am dreading this visit to the Cellular jail in Andamans.

 They are watching how each one of us breathes in free air and slavery is a forgotten thing.

 If you are an Indian, Cellular Jail is a MUST visit.
 If you do not have time for the sound and light show, at least make a point to tour the place as an ode to the martyrs who laid their lives.
-When you book your flights to Andamans, DO NOT miss out on this place.
+When you visit Andamans, DO NOT miss out on this place.

 I am glad I conquered my dread and visited it.
 The place fills your heart with emotions that reading about it will never do.